derekmueller/irlib/doc/doc_utilities.rst

 	Positional arguments:
 		{ascii,binary,reflex}	Select which format to export to - either ascii, binary or reflex
 		infile				input HDF (.h5) filename, with or without path

 	Optional arguments:
-		-o OUTFILE, --outfile OUTFILE
-						output filename, basename only NO extension; defaults to infile
+		-o OUTFILE			output filename, basename only NO extension; defaults to infile
-		-l LINE, --line LINE	line number to export - defaults to all --clobber  	overwrite existing files
+		-l LINE				line number to export - defaults to all --clobber			overwrite existing files

 h52mat